papermint/playpad/README.md

 # playpad

-A Matlab audio sampler for all your audio needs.
+An audio sampler for all your audio needs.

 <h2>Basics</h2>
 <ul>